The cheapest way to move your credit card debt to a no-interest card is by avoiding a balance transfer fee

 There’s a lot of misinformation about balance transfers, especially when it comes to fees.

-As a rule of thumb, always calculate your percentage fee when transferring to any credit card that is not a no-fee balance transfer card.
-If you’re transferring a large balance, you could easily exceed the flat fee.
+Always calculate your percentage fee when transferring to a credit card that’s not a no-fee balance transfer card.
+A large balance will likely exceed the flat fee.

 What are the perks of no-fee balance transfer cards?